ChrisEssery/group-project/Portfolio/Background.md

 ### The psychology behind playing games

+To better understand how our end-users will use our game, we need to consider the psychological factors underlying a person's desire to play games.

+There are a number of important questions to ask.
+For examples,

-Does our app have a clear goal?
-Is this apparent up front to the user? or uncovered through use? or never discovered?
-Raising awareness?
-Provoking behaviour change and facilitating learning and promoting wellbeing through socialising.
-Motivations with respect to the gameplay.
+ * Does our app have a clear goal?
+ * Is this goal apparent up front to the user? or uncovered through use? or never discovered?
+ * Does our app raise awareness of a particular issue?
+ * Does our app facilitate learning?

+Provoking behaviour change, facilitating learning, and promoting wellbeing through socialising are all potential avenues our app could go down.

+There are a number of motivations with respect to playing games which we ought to bear in mind when answering the above questions.
+The two main motivations which we shall consider here are extrinsic and intrinsic motivations.
+Let's consider these.

+#### Extrinsic vs intrinsic motivations

-The users have extrinsic motivations in the form of leaderboards, winning and social contact and then that turns into intrinsic motivation of enjoyment, purpose, growth and curiosity.
-Intrinsic and extrinsic.
+In the context of playing a game, a person is said to have have extrinsic motivations in the form of leaderboards, winning and social contact - external factors which a person interacts with.
+Intrinsic motivations, by contrast, come from within.
+That is, intrinsic motivation includes enjoyment, purpose, growth and curiosity.
+These psychological phenomena arise in the mind and body and have emotional, psychological and cognitive dimensions.
+How do these two motivations interact and exercise influence over the other?

+To see this in action, let's consider gamification.
 Gamification commonly occurs when extrinsic motivators are applied without providing support for the development of intrinsic motivators.
-Also occurs when the extrinsic motivators are not valuable enough.
-Scores and leaderboard, does your game display progress over time?
-Does there need to be a score?
-It supports extrinsic factors and they can be highly motivating and terrible for those who are doing worse.
-We decided to include a collaborative enterprise in the memory game so as to include a cooperation component to the gameplay.
-The concept of serious play should be included in introduction, background, evaluation
+It also occurs when the extrinsic motivators are not valuable enough.
+Scores and leaderboards, for instance, are extrinsic motivators which visualise game display progress over time.
+But if these visualisations represent growth and development for a person, and gives them a sense of purpose and true enjoyment then we find that the extrinsic motivation transforms into intrinsic motivation.

+So, does there need to be a score for our purposes?
+Scores support extrinsic factors which can be highly motivating, however they can also be negative for those who aren't doing particularly well.
+To address this, we could include a collaborative aspect to the memory game with respect to gameplay where players cooperate to complete the game and acquire points to compete against others.
+This is certainly something we could consider when developing our games, since cooperation can give rise to a strong sense of purpose and enjoyment without the negative consequences of solely competing against another player.
+A further extension combining cooperation with competition could cultivate a good balance between both styles of game, and ensure that serious play should is present in our product, but with a slight twist.

 ## State of the art survey: what is out there already?